-A: Going cashless is becoming increasingly popular among small and medium business owners who want to streamline their checkout experience, reduce the risks and costs associated with accepting cash, and provide payment options that best fit the needs of their customers.
+A: Going cashless is becoming increasingly popular among small and medium business owners who want to streamline their checkout experience, reduce the risks and costs associated with accepting cash and provide payment options that best fit the needs of their customers.

+I believe this trend will continue as options like mobile payments and contactless cards approach ubiquity.
 Ultimately, owners should prioritize the wants and needs of their customers when considering payment options.

 Accepting payments from mobile wallets like Apple Pay and Google Pay also gives consumers the safest and most secure way to pay as well, through the tokenization of sensitive data and requiring a unique biometric key like a fingerprint to authenticate the transaction.

+A: EMV cards are exceptionally secure against being copied, making it virtually impossible for a fraudster to use a copy of a card at a merchant that accepts chip payments.
 Each time the card is dipped into a terminal, the chip on the card transmits a one-time code to the terminal; without that code, the card data is useless.

 A: Business owners should talk to their payments partners – specifically their acquirer or their acquirer’s sales representative.
 Payments technology companies are investing billions of dollars in providing solutions to their merchants that drive sales and maximize security at an affordable price.
 ETA also offers resources to merchants about modern payments technology.
-Visit TransactionTrends.com to keep up to date on mobile payments, EMV acceptance materials and more.

 A: Cashless payments primarily lower the costs of cash handling and the risk of loss that are inherent in cash payments, like transportation and theft.
 There are too many variables involved to accurately estimate whether stores are hiring fewer staff members as a result of transitioning to cashless payments.